work about resume contact

 2024 – 2026

-• Collaborated with a team of three on the Black Futures History Month campaign, designing visuals across LinkedIn, reels, carousels, and web
+As Designer, I refined the 2024 Impact Report alongside one teammate, led the 2025 report solo with structured layouts, infographics, and scalable templates, and joined a team of three on the Black Futures History Month campaign across LinkedIn, reels, carousels, and web.

 Scope Editorial Design · Impact Reporting · Campaign Design · Social Media · Visual Identity · Design Systems